Future Plan

 Transformation across academic programs, support services and educational spaces will ensure we can further enhance the student experience, increase student success and be responsive to our community, while improving financial operations.

 Career opportunity growth is widely expected in health care in the coming years.
-To make health care education more convenient for students and invest in these growing programs, Health Sciences will be concentrated on one campus beginning in 2026.
+To make health care education more convenient for students and invest in these growing programs, Health Sciences programs are planned to be concentrated on one campus in 2026.

 Highland Lakes Campus